ELIXIR-IIB-training/website/_pages/03-training_team.md

 permalink: /the_training_team/
 ---

-If you want to be involved in the ELIXIR-IIB Training Programme or need more information, you can write an email to **<elixir.ita.training@gmail.com>**, or contact:
+If you want to be involved in the ELIXIR-IIB Training Programme or need more information,<br>
+you can write an email to **<elixir.ita.training@gmail.com>**, or contact:

 <table border="0" width="740">
  <tr style="background-color:rgba(255,165,0,0.3)">